UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation

 Modeling multimodal agent behaviors has been widely studied in motion prediction, as this task also requires predicting multiple future trajectories of an agent within the same context.
 In recent years, various kinds of generative models, including VAEs~\cite{lee2017desire,suo2021trafficsim,rempe2022generating}, GANs~\cite{gupta2018social,rhinehart2018r2p2,igl2022symphony}, and diffusion models~\cite{jiang2023motiondiffuser,zhong2023guided,huang2024versatile}, have been investigated for both motion prediction and multi-agent simulation.

 In the field of motion prediction, state-of-the-art methods~\cite{shi2022motion, nayakanti2023wayformer, zhou2023query, lin2024eda, shi2024mtr++} predominantly utilize mixture models to represent multimodal future motions.
 These mixture models typically employ a winner-takes-all continuous regression loss along with a classification term, computed on the positive mixture component.
 For selecting positive components, the mixture models mainly fall into two categories: anchor-free and anchor-based.
 Anchor-free models~\cite{tang2019multiple,varadarajan2022multipath++,nayakanti2023wayformer} select the positive component by directly comparing predicted trajectories to the ground truth, featuring flexible predictions for each component.
 In contrast, anchor-based models~\cite{chai2019multipath,zhao2021tnt,gilles2021home,gilles2022gohome,shi2024mtr++} associate each component with an anchor and select the positive one matching the closest anchor to ground truth.
-Due to parallels in functional forms, a bunch of works on multi-agent simulation have adopted continuous mixture models similar to those in motion prediction, including both anchor-free~\cite{zhou2024behaviorgpt} and anchor-based~\cite{wang2023multiverse,qian20232nd} models.
+Due to parallels in functional forms, several works on multi-agent simulation have adopted regression-based mixture models similar to those in motion prediction, including both anchor-free~\cite{zhou2024behaviorgpt} and anchor-based~\cite{wang2023multiverse,qian20232nd} models.
 These approaches usually predict over a relatively long horizon to facilitate long-range interaction reasoning.

 Inspired by GPTs~\cite{floridi2020gpt, touvron2023llama}, an increasing number of recent studies on multi-agent simulation~\cite{philion2024trajeglish, hu2025solving, wu2024smart, zhao2024kigras} have adopted next-token prediction by discretizing trajectories into motion tokens.
-These GPT-like discrete models commonly question the ability of continuous mixture models with limited number of components to capture behavioral multimodality.
+These discrete NTP models commonly question the ability of regression-based mixture models with limited number of components to capture behavioral multimodality.
 Thus, they typically predict a categorical distribution over a large set of motion tokens and have indeed demonstrated superior performance.
-In this study, we observe that GPT-like models can also be considered mixture models, with the differentiation between the above discrete and continuous models being interpreted as differing configuration choices within the unified mixture model framework.
+In this study, we observe that discrete NTP models can also be considered mixture models, with the differentiation between the above discrete and continuous models being interpreted as differing configuration choices within the unified mixture model framework.